Postgraduate course in diabetes research

 To give a broad knowledge of molecular mechanisms underlying the development of diabetes and its complications as well as how these are studied.
 To give insight into how diabetes is diagnosed and treated, in the clinic.To enable PhD students in the diabetes field to expand their research network.

 Subjects that will be treated include: Historical perspectives, genetics and etiology of diabetes, stem cells, monogenic forms of diabetes, insulin- and glucagon secretion, insulin signalling and resistance, gluco- and lipotoxicity, animal models, diabetes therapy, insulin pumps and glucose monitoring, diabetes and the immune system, incretins, diabetic complications, gestational diabetes, diabetes prevention and transplantation.
-The course will include 1-2 visits to the clinic, where the student will meet diabetic patients, and their treating physicians.

 The course is approved by the Medical Faculty, and will therefore give 2 hp, and can be used in the PhD portfolio and to fulfil the course requirement for obtaining the PhD.